 The EPA released the PER for the 12 week public comment period on 20 June 2011 with a closing date of 12 September 2011.

 The EPA recommended conditional approval on 13 September 2013.
 Appeals closed on 27 September 2013 and are currently being assessed.
-A decision is expected from the Minister for Environment in early 2014.
+A decision is expected from the Minister for Environment in 2014.